-Federal Administrative Judges should have the CLE requirement waived.
-Other judges and state administrative judges have this waived, it does not make sense that it is not waived for federal administrative judges. administrative judges.
+administrative judges have this waived, it does not make sense that it is not waived for fed- administrative judges.
 I was a tutor in the law clerk program for Alexa Ritchie.
 I wholeheartedly endorse this amendment.
-I spent many, many hours providing "personal supervision" as to all tutors in the program.
+I spent many, many hours providing "personal supervision" as to all tutors in t program.
 A major, sometimes insurmountable, hurdle for potential law clerks to enter the program is actually finding a qualified attorney who is willing to assist as a tutor.
-I believe, the amendment proposed, would allow potential tutors to free up some time, by not having to take CLE's.
-At the time I was participating in the program, many of the tutors were the parent of the law clerk participant.
-It is a HUGE ask to have a family member act as a tutor in this program, there is no incentive built into the program to do so - in fact, all of the duties of the tutor in the program become disincentives to participate as a tutor.
-Without incentives like this, and others not yet available, I would never participate as a tutor in the law clerk program again, unless it was Christonhau Tuant Kuna a child or other close family member who was the participant.
+I believe, t amendment proposed, would allow potential tutors to free up some time, by not having to deral I was a tutor in the law clerk program for Alexa Ritchie.
+I wholeheartedly endorse this amendment.
+I spent many, many hours providing "personal supervision" as to all tutors in toprogram.
+A major, sometimes insurmountable, hurdle for potential law clerks to enter the program is actually finding a qualified attorney who is willing to assist as a tutor.
+I believe, to amendment.
+I spent many, many hours providing "personal supervision" as to all tutors in t program.
+A major, sometimes insurmountable, hurdle for potential law clerks to enter the program is actually finding a qualified attorney who is willing to assist as a tutor.
+I believe, t CLE's.
+At the time I was participating in the program, many of the tutors were the parent of the o take law clerk participant.
+It is a HUGE ask to have a family member act as a tutor in this program there is no incentive built into the program to do so - in fact, all of the duties of the tutor in program become disincentives to participate as a tutor.
+Without incentives like this, and ot not yet available, I would never participate as a tutor in the law clerk program again, unless in the others a child or other close family member who was the participant.
 I hope this is helpful.
-Feel free to Christopher Trent Kunz contact me if you would like further input, 360-576-5322.
-N/A I'd also provide for changes within the applicable rules and approve the mentoring aspect, per "Requests for MCLE credit for tutoring have sought credit under both "teaching" credit and "mentoring" credit provisions of APR 11.
+Feel fre ree to Christopher Trent Kunz contact me if you would like further input, 360-576-5322.
+N/A I'd also provide for changes within the applicable rules and approve the mentoring aspect, "Requests for MCLE credit for tutoring have sought credit under both "teaching" credit and "mentoring" credit provisions of APR 11.
 However, teaching credit is limited to law school courses and, therefore, is not applicable to the Law Clerk Program.
-Requests for mentoring credit are also not applicable, as the Law Clerk Program is not approved as a "Structured Mentoring Program" because the students are not active members of the WSBA as required per APR 11(e)(8).
+Requests for mentoring are also not applicable, as the Law Clerk Program is not approved as a "Structured Mentori Program" because the students are not active members of the WSBA as required per APR 11(e)(8).
 APR 11d (vii) Approve Mentoring Programs.
-The MCLE Board shall approve mentoring programs that meet requirements and standards established by the MCLE Board for the purposes of awarding MCLE credit under these rules."
+The MCLE Board shall approve mentoring more applicable and the meet requirements and standards established by the MCLE Board for the purpose of awarding MCLE credit under these rules."
 Being instructed and learning the applicable substance of the legal profession is just a portion of what is required.
-Folks also critically need mentors that guide them, that they feel comfortable asking questions of, and that teach them things that are not in the "textbooks" regarding how to progress ethically, professionally, and Sharri Maria Carr Sherri Marie Carr with the requisite well-being and skills necessary to succeed in this profession.
+Folks also critically not provide that the rules applicable ap d g credit ring ntoring urposes e need hem mentors that guide them, that they feel comfortable asking questions of, and that teach the things that are not in the "textbooks" regarding how to progress ethically, professionally, a 1016 FOR 1